 There are a number of methods available to calculate the value of a business.
 It is not a precise science but requires experience and judgement.
-If your business is in the Warwickshire area we, at Select Accountants Ltd, can help you value your business and help you develop an exit strategy if you have decided to sell your business.
+If your business is in the Leicestershire area we, at Select Accountants Ltd, can help you value your business and help you develop an exit strategy if you have decided to sell your business.

 There are many reasons why you may need to calculate the value of your business.
 Here we consider the range of methods available as well as some of the factors to consider during the process.

 It is important to remember throughout that valuing a business is something of an art, albeit an art backed by science!